r-hub/node-rversions/README.md

 ## Caching

 All queries are cached for five minutes by default.
 If you don't want to use the cached value, then set the (first) cache argument to `false`.
-E.g.:

 ## License